With college athletes on cusp of revenue-sharing, there are Title IX questions that must be answered

 “If the universities are going to end up exerting control over the revenue sharing,” Konidaris said, “you’re going to need to address pay equity very head-on.”

-Another New York civil rights attorney, Christina Stylianou, said her first instinct is that Title IX would not apply because athletes would be essentially selling their media rights to their school.
+A New York sports attorney, Christina Stylianou, said her first instinct is that Title IX would not apply because athletes would be essentially selling their media rights to their school.
 That said, Stylianou expects the Title IX question to be heavily litigated.

 WHAT IS TITLE IX?